MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/security-overview.md

 * Microsoft Defender for Cloud
 * SQL Server best practices assessment

-The Azure Extension for SQL Server lets you discover host or OS level (e.g Windows Server failover cluster) configuration changes for all SQL Server instances on a granular level.
+The Azure Extension for SQL Server lets you discover host or OS level (for example, Windows Server failover cluster) configuration changes for all SQL Server instances on a granular level.
 For example:

 * SQL Server engine instances on a host machine
 * Databases within a SQL Server instance